sushma-sri/flask-cms-webapp/WRITEUP.md

 *I would choose an App Service

-*Azure Pricing
+# Azure Pricing
--* Azure Pricing for App Service is generally less than the Pricing for VM's.
+-*Azure Pricing for App Service is generally less than the Pricing for VM's.
-- *App Services cost less than VMs do
+-*App Services cost less than VMs do

-*Scalability
+# Scalability
--* Scale limit is generally less for the App Services compared to VM's.
+-*Scale limit is generally less for the App Services compared to VM's.
--* VM's can support more number of users compared to App services.
+-*VM's can support more number of users compared to App services.
-- *Since scalability is less of a concern we can go with App services
+-*Since scalability is less of a concern we can go with App services

-*Availability
+# Availability
 -*Apps running in a customer subscription will be available 99.95% of the time.
 -*you will have Virtual Machine Connectivity to at least one instance at least 99.99% of the time.

-*Other
+# Other
-- *Since it is light weight, the size limit for App Services will not be a problem.
+-*Since it is light weight, the size limit for App Services will not be a problem.
-- *Security is best in VM's compared to App services but can be acheived in App service too.
+-*Security is best in VM's compared to App services but can be acheived in App service too.